mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 ---

-If you have any questions, comments, or your own chording keyboard project, I'd love to hear about it over on Twitter, where I am [@mathiasx](https://twitter.com/mathiasx).
+If you have any questions, comments, or your own chording keyboard project, I'd love to hear about it [in an email](mailto:contact@mattgauger.com).

 [1]: http://en.wikipedia.org/wiki/Rollover_(key)#n-key_rollover